Huldah-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all lines of the file starting with a letter
+Delete all file that are present with a .js extension